 Every year an estimated 2 million tonnes of WEEE items are discarded by householders and companies in the UK.
 WEEE includes most products that have a plug or need a battery.
-There are ten broad categories of WEEE outlined within the WEEE Regulations, namely:
+There are ten broad categories of WEEE currently outlined within the Regulations (see Schedules 1 and 2 of the Regulations), namely:

 Such items contain a wide variety of materials e.g. an average TV contains 6% metal and 50% glass, whereas a cooker is 89% metal and only 6% glass.
 Other materials found include plastics, ceramics and precious metals.